MrChromebox/scripts/README.md

 setup-kodi.sh will run on any Linux system with a full bash shell; the dual-boot functionality is restricted to ChromeOS.

-To download and run this script, from a terminal shell: `curl -L -O https://goo.gl/FdvHF6; sudo bash FdvHF6`
+To download and run this script, from a terminal shell: `cd; curl -L -O https://goo.gl/FdvHF6; sudo bash FdvHF6`

 More details and support for this script can be found at http://forum.kodi.tv/showthread.php?tid=194362